jersieThomas/GE-Case-Study/README.md

 ### final_model

-- A pickle file of the machine learning model.
+- A pickle file of the machine learning model for easy storing.

 <br>